-3. Other little things include, facing the bike towards my mirror, not for vanity reasons you understand, but when I get tired I tend to slump over my bars.
+3. Other little things include facing the bike towards my mirror, not for vanity reasons you understand, but when I get tired I tend to slump over my bars.
 Having a constant reminder reflecting back at me soon sorted that out.

-4. Initially I started turbo training to music, this got quite monotonous and not as motivating as I thought it would be.
+4. Initially, I started turbo training to music, this got quite monotonous and not as motivating as I thought it would be.
 Judge me all you like, I now watch re-runs of House on my iPhone that’s zip-tied to my stem.
 The hour-long episodes help to whittle away the time, and I don’t stop until the credits roll.
-On top of that I always have my in-ear headphones in.
-This prevents distractions, meaning I can ignore the world, postman, neighbour’s knocking on the door, mid session.
+On top of that, I always have my in-ear headphones in.
+This prevents distractions, meaning I can ignore the world, postman, neighbour’s knocking on the door, mid-session.

 6. Clothing is kept to a minimum, bib shorts and sports bra, anything more and I struggle.
 I wear my old faithful Descente bibs, even though they are thread bare in the wrong place I can get away with it because I’m alone, in the safety of my home, not offending anyone.

 7. One last thing, I never ever forget a towel.
-Not wanting to create more mess to clear up, moping up the gallons of sweat is essential, plus my road bikes handlebars are a handy hanger.
+Not wanting to create more mess to clear up, mopping up the gallons of sweat is essential, plus my road bikes handlebars are a handy hanger.

 We’re intrigued to hear about other cyclist’s routines so, anyone cares to share their training rituals?

 You may also enjoy: